home-assistant/developers.home-assistant/docs/core/entity/camera.md

 ### Stream Source

-The stream source should return a url that is usable by ffmpeg.
+The stream source should return an RTSP URL that is usable by ffmpeg and the `stream` component for rendering and recording.

 ```python
 class MyCamera(Camera):